-\square Ensure health plans provide coverage for remote patient monitoring codes (e.g., reviewing information from Continuous Glucose Monitors) for billable actions.
+Ensure health plans provide coverage for remote patient monitoring codes (e.g., reviewing information from Continuous Glucose Monitors) for billable actions.

-Department of Health and Public Health Agencies

-lacksquare Develop a patient facing diabetes resource platform to inform clients where they may receive support in managing their diabetes (Examples: Utah , Montana).
+Depar tment of Health and Public Health Agencies Develop a patient facing diabetes resource platform to inform clients where they may receive support in managing their diabetes (Examples: Utah, Montana).
 Provide information on clinics available to establish care (clinics who accept sliding scale fee/uninsured), primary care providers accepting new clients, Diabetes Care and Education Specialists (DCES), community resources to address social needs (e.g., like community resource centers or community-based organizations, fruit and veggie prescription programs, meals on wheels, mobile vans, local food banks, etc.), NDPPs (especially DPPs with sliding scales or free memberships) and DSMES services.
 Ensure the information provided is culturally relevant and linguistically inclusive.
-Develop and support tactics and outreach systems (e.g., mobile vans) to engage with communities with known disparities (e.g., low-income areas, rural settings, agricultural workers.) ^{Ixi} Example here. lacksquare Develop interventions to support individuals in accessing and affording healthy foods, such as a Fruit and Veggie Prescription Program or subsidies for fresh foods. ^{1xii} igsquirclub Support community health worker programs, whether developing new public health programs, providing funding for community-based programs, or offering reimbursement for care coordination as a health-related service.
-Train all Community Health Workers (CHW) on diabetes care and self-management for individuals with diabetes or at risk for diabetes such as the WA DOH's Health Specific Module on Diabetes and Pre-diabetes course. ^{Ixiii} Support integration of CHW into health delivery systems through facilitation of partnership between or provision of CHW training.
+Develop and support tactics and outreach systems (e.g., mobile vans) to engage with communities with known disparities (e.g., low-income areas, rural settings, agricultural workers.) xi Example here.
+Develop interventions to support individuals in accessing and affording healthy foods, such as a Fruit and Veggie Prescription Program or subsidies for fresh foods.
+Ixii Support community health worker programs, whether developing new public health programs, providing funding for community-based programs, or offering reimbursement for care coordination as a health-related service.
+Train all Community Health Workers (CHW) on diabetes care and self-management for individuals with diabetes or at risk for diabetes such as the WA DOH's Health Specific Module on Diabetes and Pre-diabetes course .
+Ixiii Support integration of CHW into health delivery systems through facilitation of partnership between or provision of CHW training.
 Encourage clinicians to meet with CHWs to review patient panels, educational learning material and topics to answer any questions or concerns.
 The Washington Health Care Authority's Performance Measures Coordinating Committee (PMCC) should consider Washington State be one of the states to test Prediabetes Measures for Medicaid beneficiaries in concert with AMA's work to have quality measures vetted through Medicare Mock Measures for NDPP.
 These measures for Medicare are under appeal.
+Washi ngton State Legislature Support Health Care Authority budget asks that align with whole-person health (e.g., primary care payment reform).
+Washington state HCA should consider supporting a State Plan Amendment for coverage of the National Diabetes Prevention Program (see Case for Coverage resources for states engaging in coverage policies for the National Diabetes Prevention Program) Consider requiring health plans that offer coverage in Washington to use the Washington HealthCare Authority's transparent standardized prior authorization criterion for medications for diabetes and/or prediabetes based on most recent clinical guidelines.